-There is also a correlation between weight and body mass index (BMI) and the risk of injury in car accidents.
+There is also a correlation between weight and body mass index (BMI) and the risk of injury in car crashes.
 Individuals who weigh more will experience greater forces to their body upon impact.

 Wearing a seatbelt reduces the risk of serious spinal injury.
-This is especially true in head-on and rear-end collisions, though seatbelts certainly help in rollover and side-impact accidents as well.Valuing a Car Accident Back Injury Case
+This is especially true in head-on and rear-end collisions, though seatbelts certainly help in rollover and side-impact accidents as well.Average Settlement for Car Accident Back Injury Case

 How much money should you expect from your back-injury case?
 This is a fair question.
 The civil justice system can offer you money to help with the expenses, pain, and lifestyle changes associated with a severe back injury.

 The median award for back injury cases is $212,500.
-However, the value of a case depends largely on the type of injury sustained.
-More information about the factors involved in valuing a case by specific injury can be found below.Spinal Cord Injuries
+However, how a back injury settlement is calculated depends largely on the type of injury sustained.
+Let's look a the individual types of back injuries.Spinal Cord Injuries

 The value of back injury cases depends on the type of injury.
 At the top of the value chart is clearly spinal cord injuries.
 This means cases where the spinal cord was injured, including by a fractured or dislocated vertebra.
 Assuming adequate insurance, these cases are typically assessed in the millions.Intervertebral Disc Injuries

 Next in line is disc injury cases.
-As a general rule, herniated disc injury cases are usually valued at more than ruptured or bulging discusses.
+As a general rule, herniated disc injury cases are usually valued at more than ruptured or bulging discs.

 Some herniated disc cases are million-dollar cases.
 Others are relatively minor injury cases that cause the victim little, if any, long-term trouble.
-The settlement value of these types of back injury cases hinges on:
+The settlement compensation payouts for these types of back injury cases hinges on: